-We plan to develop, with partners, a prototype of an educational web-based game on food security.
-It is targeted at secondary school students.
-The game has the following objectives:
+The POLISES project took off with a plan to develop, with partners, a prototype of an educational web-based game on food security targeted at secondary school students.
+The game was going to have the following objectives:

 In an earlier research project, we have developed a board game on sustainable land use in drylands affected by change:

 In theboard game, up to five players assume the role of nomadic herders and try to increase their livestock capital.
 They have to make decisions that do not only depend on the state of the pastures, but also on daily challenges related to life in the steppe.
 At times, it makes sense to invest money and buy extra fodder; at others, sheep have to be sold at the market; and sometimes, cooperating with your neighbours is the best choice.